donalthurley/articles/bitcoin.md

 There is widespread acceptance across the industry that blockchains are an important and highly useful technology with a myriad of uses.
 And thirdly the goal of these currencies is to remove the need for intermediaries.
 This is achieved by large scale distribution of the blockchain data store with every participant who uses the currency having their own copy.
-And it is the Bitcoin solution to this goal which is the cause of the excessive energy consumption.

 This large scale distribution or decentralization concept is the core driving force behind cryptocurrencies and the DeFi platforms that are emerging in this space.
 Decentralization is challenging and more expensive to implement than centralization.